klchambers/todo-list/README.md

 ### Development

-Development was started by cloning Code Institute's project template (available [here](https://github.com/Code-Institute-Org/p3-template)), development was carried out in VSCode with changes pushed to GitHub.
+Development was started by cloning Code Institute's project template (available [here](https://github.com/Code-Institute-Org/p3-template)), and development was carried out in VSCode with changes pushed to GitHub.

 <a id=contributing></a>